JustSift/ReSift/docs/tutorial/resift-rentals.md

     padding: 16,
     backgroundColor: 'rebeccapurple',
   },
-  // Property values need to be in quotations, except for px values.
+  // Property values need to be in quotes, except for px values.
   header: {
     color: 'white',
     fontWeight: 'bold',